issueapp/spring/issues/top3/data/end.md

 ---

-  category: In Next Issue we explore
+  category: In the next Issue we explore
   title: Normann Copenhagen

   cover_url: assets/end.jpg